 When a UE is configured by the higher layer parameter repetitionScheme set to 'tdmSchemeA' and indicated DM-RS port(s) within one CDM group in the DCI field 'Antenna Port(s)', the number of PDSCH transmission occasions is derived by the number of TCI states indicated by the DCI field 'Transmission Configuration Indication' of the scheduling DCI.

 - If two TCI states are indicated by the DCI field 'Transmission Configuration Indication', the UE is expected to receive two PDSCH transmission occasions, where the first TCI state is applied to the first PDSCH transmission occasion and resource allocation in time domain for the first PDSCH transmission occasion follows Clause 5.1.2.1.
 The second TCI state is applied to the second PDSCH transmission occasion, and the second PDSCH transmission occasion shall have the same number of symbols as the first PDSCH transmission occasion.
 If the UE is configured by the higher layers with a value K in StartingSymbolOffsetK, it shall determine that the first symbol of the second PDSCH transmission occasion starts after K symbols from the last symbol of the first PDSCH transmission occasion.
 If the value K is not configured via the higher layer parameter StartingSymbolOffsetK, K = 0 shall be assumed by the UE.
 The UE is not expected to receive more than two PDSCH transmission layers for each PDSCH transmission occasion.
 For two PDSCH transmission occasions, the redundancy version to be applied is derived according to Table 5.1.2.1-2, where n=0, 1 applied respectively to the first and second TCI state.
 The UE expects the PDSCH mapping type indicated by DCI field 'Time domain resource assignment' to be mapping type B, and the indicated PDSCH mapping type is applied to both PDSCH transmission occasions.
+When the UE is scheduled with multiple PDSCHs by a DCI, resource allocation of two PDSCH occasions for each PDSCH can be determined.
+For each PDSCH, if either PDSCH occasion overlaps with a UL symbol indicated by tdd-UL-DL-ConfigurationCommon or tdd-UL-DL-ConfigurationDedicated if provided, the PDSCH is not received.
+HARQ process ID is not incremented for the PDSCH.

 - Otherwise, the UE is expected to receive a single PDSCH transmission occasion, and the resource allocation in the time domain follows Clause 5.1.2.1.